RaiPrabesh/Data-Analysis-SQL-Excel/README.md

 * **SQL:** Used for data extraction, cleaning, filtering, and aggregation.
 The data was set up in SQL Developer with the following steps:

     * Data was sorted by country, and filtered to include only India, China, and the USA.
-    * A unique incident key was created for each individual event.
+    * A unique incident key was created for each event.
     * Column types were checked and adjusted as needed (e.g., assigning columns as Numbers or Floats).
     * For floating-point numbers, decimal places were set to two.
     * In the Attack Type, Attack Source, Defense Mechanism Used, and Security Vulnerability Type columns, " - " was replaced with a space.